ducakar/openzone/README.md

 Build scripts use Ninja as low-level build system instead of Make which is the default for CMake.

 For building Linux and Windows builds, all required libraries need to be installed on your system.
-MinGW64 is searched for in `/usr/i686-w64-mingw32` and `/usr/x86_64-w64-mingw32` by default.
+MinGW64 is searched for in `/usr/x86_64-w64-mingw32` by default.
 You may change that in `cmake/Windows-*.Toolchain.cmake`.

 You may also want to adjust several options when configuring CMake build system: